10 Major Myths about Odin, the all-father god in Norse mythology

 Depictions and appearance

 In some accounts, particularly the Poetic Edda and the Prose Edda, Odin is described as a tall old man with very long beard.
 Often times, he appears donning a cloak and a hat.
 Held firmly in his hand is usually his most famous weapon, a spear known as Gungnir.
-Furthermore, he is almost always appears with one eye, hence his epithet “the One-eyed raven god”.
+Furthermore, he almost always appears with one eye, hence his epithet “the One-eyed raven god”.
 Odin is said to have exchanged one of his eyes for wisdom, making him the one-eyed raven god.

 Odin and his brothers created the first humans

-After overthrowing Ymir, the first frost giant, Odin and his brothers fought very hard to establish themselves as the eminent rulers of their world.
+After overthrowing Ymir, the first frost giant, Odin and his brothers fought very hard to establish themselves as the pre-eminent rulers of their world.
 One day, the brothers found two tree trunks on the beach while taking a walk.
 Odin and his brothers went ahead to make the first humans out of the tree trunks.

 Once the humans were created, the gods named them Ask (male) and Embla (female).
 As they were without any discernible human feature, Odin breathed into the humans the breath of life.
 His brothers – Vili and Vé – gifted Ask and Embla intelligence and the major human senses – ability to hear, see, feel, speak, and taste.

-Odin’s relationship to Loki
+Odin’s relationship with Loki

 Contrary to what pop culture and the Marvel comics and blockbuster films would have people believe, Odin was not Loki’s adoptive father.
 Rather, the trickster god Loki was kind of an adoptive blood-brother to Odin.
 Unlike Odin, the chief of the Aesir gods, Loki was a jotunn (giant).